• Skip to primary navigation

 Recipe Tips and Substitutions

 • This recipe calls for vanilla paste.
 I love the specks of vanilla.
 You can use pure vanilla extract if you don’t have the paste.
-(Switch it one-to-one.)
+(It's a 1:1 substitution.)

 • Coconut flour is sometimes a bit lumpy, but you don't have to sift it -- the lumps easily smooth out with the back of the mixing spoon.